Minimal idempotent ultrafilters and the Auslander-Ellis theorem: Minimal idempotent ultrafilters on countable algebras

 We set

 or in other words

-It is clear that $\F$ can be defined by an arithmetical formula and it is straightforward to check that $\F$ forms a filter containing only infinite sets, i.e.\ it is closed under finite intersection and taking supersets.
+It is clear that $\F$ can be defined by a monotone, arithmetical formula and it is straightforward to check that $\F$ forms a filter containing only infinite sets, i.e.\ it is closed under finite intersections and taking supersets.